Reader 1st person POV

 I need a real job…

-Suddenly, as if God had answered all my prayers, a loud ding radiated from my phone and I almost veered off the road in sheer astonishment.
+Suddenly, as if God had answered all my prayers, a loud ding emitted from my phone and I almost veered off the road in sheer astonishment.

 The pinpoint appeared nearby and I luckily only had to drive for about five minutes before reaching the destination.
 It was located just outside a large shopping mall in central Seoul, and even though this was a seemingly quiet day, it shouldn’t have been this empty.
 There were of course a few groups of people and individual shoppers wandering about, in and out of the entrance looking for easy buys.
 Even so, I knew this place to be quite popular and to say I was astounded would be an understatement.